Episode 30 – Awake

 Skinny boy: Hullo.

-Even though they had only just met, something about Tag … immediately clicked.
-Jaak liked him.
+Even though they had only just met, something about Tag — and his shared interest in mechanical things — immediately clicked.

-Altai: … I wonder if we could hook you up to the alternator – we could use a giant hamster wheel!
+Altai: …hmm, I wonder if we could hook you up to the alternator — we could use a giant hamster wheel!

 Tag: Aww!
 I’m no rodent!

-Everyone laughed – especially Jaak.
-He felt the happiest he had been since coming to the valleys, he now had a friend in the valleys similar to his own age – albeit a very excitable and bouncy one.
+Everyone laughed — especially Jaak.
+He realised he was happier than he had been since coming to the valleys.
+He now had a friend in the valleys similar to his own age — albeit a very excitable and bouncy one.

-Hanne: Wait – Jaak?
-Jaak – full name Pukajaak, formerly of Aoraki, but now the famous resident steampunk engineer of the snow leopard valleys – and friend of Dieter?
+Hanne: Wait — what — Jaak?
+Jaak — full name Pukajaak, formerly of Aoraki, but now the famous resident steampunk engineer of the snow leopard Valleys — and friend of Dieter?

 Layan: And why not?

-I was the one who originally discovered how to harness the special properties and powers of the cyan stones and it was me that designed the stone reactors that power the core of the Tets today.
+I discovered how to harness the properties of the cyan stones.
+I designed the reactors that power each Tet.

 I am the Chief Designer.